NEBRASKA PERSONAL PROPERTY RETURNS AND SCHEDULES ARE DUE ANNUALLY ON OR BEFORE MAY 1.

-The 2017 Nebraska Personal Property returns will be available on our web site after January 9, 2017.
+The 2018 Nebraska Personal Property returns are available on our web site.
 For pre-printed returns, based on last year's filing, click on the link below "to obtain your Nebraska Personal Property schedule".
 You can enter your schedule number, address or name of your business.
 In the Personal Property Results, click on the schedule # you want to print.
 Add any items not listed and delete any items that you no longer own.

-Once you have completed the return, then sign and return a copy to the Sarpy County Assessor's office on or before May 1, 2017 by mail, fax, or e-mail.
+Once you have completed the return please sign and return a copy to the Sarpy County Assessor's office on or before May 1, 2018 by mail, fax, or e-mail.
 We also need a copy of your federal depreciation worksheet from you or your accountant.
 Also, any depreciable items placed in service last year and not listed on your worksheet must be reported, along with any leased equipment.